-In our field, the materials we choose are a direct reflection of the quality of care we provide.
-For years, we've balanced the need for aesthetics with the physical limitations of conventional denture acrylics.
-We've all seen cases where the material just couldn't hold up to a patient's functional demands.
-Now, a new class of material is setting a higher standard.
-High-impact acrylic dentures are the result of significant advancements in material science, incorporating specialized modifiers that absorb shock and resist fracture far better than their predecessors.
-When combined with digital manufacturing, like AvaDent’s monolithic milling process, the result is a prosthesis that is not only stronger but also more precise and hygienic.
-This guide explores the technology behind these materials and explains why they are becoming the new benchmark for removable prosthetics.
+The materials we choose are a direct reflection of our care.
+For years, we’ve balanced aesthetics with the physical limits of conventional denture acrylics, and we've all seen cases where the material just couldn't hold up.
+Now, a new class of acrylic resin for dentures is setting a higher standard.
+High-impact acrylic dentures use specialized modifiers to absorb shock and resist fracture far better than older materials.
+When you combine this with digital manufacturing, the result is a high impact denture that is not only stronger but also more precise and hygienic.
+Here’s a look at the technology behind these materials and why they are the new benchmark for removable prosthetics.

 Key Takeaways